IslamSeddiq/Tableau-Car-Brands-Dashboard/README.md

 # Tableau-Cars-Dashboard
-An interactive Tableau dashboard analyzing car sales performance across regions, body styles, and brands.
-Includes key KPIs such as YTD Total Sales, Cars Sold, and Average Price.
-Features dynamic filtering by date range, region, engine type, and gender, along with sales trends and high-price brand analysis.
+This project presents an interactive Tableau dashboard that analyzes car sales performance across different regions, body styles, and brands for the period from January 2020 to December 2021.
+The dashboard is designed to help stakeholders quickly understand key business trends and make informed decisions.